How NASA's Cassini spacecraft will dive-bomb Saturn

 Cassini discovered oceans on Saturn's moons Titan and Enceladus, as well as six new named moons.
 The craft also flew through a geyser shooting out of the icy crust of Enceladus and detected evidence of the building blocks of life in a sample of the spray.

-But now, as anticipated, the fuel for the nuclear reactor is almost spent and there's no way to refuel it.
+But now, as anticipated, the fuel for the nuclear reactor is almost spent and there's no way to refuel.

 You might point out that slamming a spacecraft into Saturn doesn't seem like the best way to protect potential Saturnian life, but NASA says it's got that covered.
 According to the NASA's end-of-mission FAQ: